EasyUni logo

 • Ensure you have at least 5 credits in SPM; some courses may have subject-specific requirements (e.g. Maths for Science-based foundation).

-• Choose your preferred private university and foundation course.
+• Choose your preferred foundation course.

 • Complete and submit the form online, or send it via email or post if required.